Subtitled: Let's all try not to have a heart attack this Christmas!

 Until... all the tyramine in those foods spikes your blood pressure, causing a severe headache, difficulty thinking, blurred vision, chest pain, nausea, and stroke-like symptoms!
 Unfortunately, you drew the short end of the genetic straw when it comes to the genes that break down tyramine.

-A tyramine hypertensive crisis, also called ‘cheese effect’, is caused by overindulging in foods high in tyramine.
+A tyramine hypertensive crisis also called the 'cheese effect', is caused by overindulging in foods high in tyramine.
 This is usually associated with being on an MAO inhibitor.
-(People on MAOI are usually well aware of the dietary restriction of tyramine.)
+(People on MAOIs are usually well aware of the dietary restriction of tyramine.)
 The cheese effect basically is caused by too much tyramine causing a sudden increase in blood pressure.

-This article will dig into some of the genetic variants that can cause you to not break down tyramine as well as you should.
+What are the genetic variants that can cause you to not break down tyramine as well as you should?

 What is tyramine?